UK territories fail to open up about secretive companies

 But the statement only mentions law enforcement authorities using the registers and not the general public or private companies conducting due diligence and anti-money laundering work.

-The group welcomed Thursday’s statement but said it was only a “very small step” toward tackling money laundering.
+The group welcomed Thursday’s statement but said it was only a “very small step” towards tackling money laundering.

 Defending the government from accusations that the agreement had not gone far enough, Parliamentary Under-Secretary of State for Foreign and Commonwealth Affairs James Duddridge said in parliament on Thursday, that “an enormous amount of progress” has been made over the past few years on financial services transparency.